 Wudil Market: Is located at Wudil Local Government Area of Kano state.
 It is one of the largest markets in Kano state.
-Despite being one of the largest markets in Kano state, there were no good storage facilities in the market.
-Some marketers store their grains on rusted basins.
-Also hardily use chemicals on their grains.
+It has no good storage facilities for fruits including pineapples Some marketers store their grains on rusted basins and hardily use chemicals on their grains.